hawyar/gatsby-hawyar/README.md

 Open http://localhost:8000/___graphql for GraphiQL

-## Blog

-The blog sections is powered by [MDX](https://mdxjs.com/) which is basically [Markdown](https://daringfireball.net/projects/markdown/syntax) on steriods.
-It allows writing jsx in your markdown 🤯.
-This allows customizable posts as we can include react components within out markdown.

-The mdx files are located in `content/blog`, each posts in its own folder.

 ### Creating Pages

 Gatsby's docs call this process **Programmatically** Creating Pages.
 Looking at the code is easier to understand what is happening.